 #2 Illegal Activity

 Because narcissist bosses believe that what they are doing is right, they often fail to adhere to all the laws because they do not think they apply equally to them.
 Unfortunately for them, the laws apply equally to all employers.
 Often times narcissist bosses will misclassify their employees as overtime exempt, when really the employee should be paid overtime.
 (Remember that just getting paid a salary or being classified as an independent contractor does not alone make you exempt from overtime).
 Other times, narcissist bosses will justify forging signatures, manipulating accounting records, covering up work related injuries, not paying employees timely, or defrauding customers or the state/federal government.
 These are all illegal actions.

 Narcissist bosses do not like to be challenged or told that they are wrong.
 This usually means that if you challenge a narcissist boss, they will retaliate.
 While being retaliated against by a narcissist boss for challenging a decision they made on how to run the business does not give rise to claims, being retaliated against for reporting a violation of state law or reporting any discrimination or illegal activity outlined above does give grounds for a legal claim.
 Because narcissist bosses always think they are right, they tend to fall into this problem a lot.

 As you can see, having a narcissist boss does not alone mean you have any legal claims.
 However, it is likely that a narcissist boss will disregard the law at some point which will bring rise to a legal claim.
-If you feel like you are experiencing discrimination, witnessing illegal activity, or the subject of retaliation from your narcissist boss, then please Timothy Coons at Denton Peterson PC at (480) 325-9900 or send an email to [email protected] We are here to help you.
+If you feel like you are experiencing discrimination, witnessing illegal activity, or the subject of retaliation from your narcissist boss, then please contact Brad Denton at Denton Peterson PC at (480) 325-9900 or send an email to [email protected].
+We are here to help you.